 Day 6: Saltash, Plymouth.
 Brunel's great bowstring girder bridge across the Tamar was opened by and given the name of Prince Albert in 1859 and will be appreciated from various vantage points before taking the train back to London over Brunel's railway.
 The section beside the sea between Newton Abbot and Dawlish is one of the loveliest stretches of railway in Britain.
-The tour ends at Paddington station by c.
-4.30pm.
+The tour ends at Paddington station in the late afternoon.